Gabe-Real/rtuuy/README.md

 - `TestExtension.kt` includes an example extension that creates a `slap` command - this command works as both a message command and slash command, and allows you to slap other users with whatever you wish, defaulting to a `large, smelly trout`.
+- Make sure to run the `generateTranslationsClass` task before trying to run because you will see lots of errors in the code!!!

 To test the bot, we recommend using a `.env` file that looks like the following: